alt-romes/linear-core/popl_response.md

 We will address all of the points raised by the reviewers:

 - Revise introductory examples to more adequately flesh out the relevant points (**Reviewer A**).
-- Revise the paper title and abstract, emphasizing the more general contributions (**Reviewer B**):
+- Revise the paper title and abstract, emphasizing the more general contributions (**Reviewer B**).
-    [Tentative titles: Checking Semantic Linearity in a Non-strict Optimising Compiler Checking Linearity in a Lazy Optimising Compiler Lazy Linearity for the Glasgow Haskell Compiler Lazy Linearity for the GHC Optimiser
-                       Lazy Linearity for an Optimising Compiler
-                       ]
+  We plan to change the title along the lines of "Semantic Linearity in a Lazy Optimising Compiler", removing the subtitle.
-- Revise introduction to more clearly flesh out key ideas, contributions, target audience and relationship with semantic linearity (**Reviewer A, B, C**).
+- Revise introduction to more clearly flesh out key ideas, contributions, target audience and relationship with semantic linearity (**Reviewers A, B, C**).
-- Address all minor corrections and presentation issues raised by the reviewers, expanding explanations as requested (**Reviewer A, B and C**).
+- Address all minor corrections and presentation issues raised by the reviewers, expanding explanations as requested (**Reviewers A, B and C**).

 The above work is readily feasible before the 2nd round revision deadline (23rd Oct).